BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Shares

-There is an entrance fee to visit the towers, but I assure you that it’s a small price to pay for such a unique and memorable experience.
-So, channel your inner adventurer and climb to the top of Grossmünster’s towers for a view of Zurich that you won’t soon forget!
+There is an entrance fee to visit the towers, but I assure you that it’s a small price to pay for such a unique experience.

 • The church itself is free to visit.